SiclaitGitHub/post-install-config/README.md

 Teams allow you to pull Agents from different Departments and organize them to handle a specific issue or user via a Help Topic or Ticket Filter.

-- On the "Admin Panel" of osTicket window select the "Teams" tab.
+- On the "Admin Panel" of the osTicket window select the "Teams" tab.
 - Click "Add New Team"
 - Create a title for the team.
 Here "Level 2 Support" is being used
 - Click "Create Team"